Netlify Environment Variables: How to Set, Scope, and Debug Them

 }

-You can define environment variables in netlify.toml, but this is best suited for non-sensitive values.
+You can also define env vars in netlify.toml, but only for non-sensitive values:

 [build.environment]